 Prerequisite: AH 103.
+Co-requisite: AH 113.

 This course is intended to prepare students with the theoretical and practical knowledge required to perform basic laboratory tests in a physician's office, clinic, or hospital setting.
 Tests such as a urinalysis by dipstick, glucose by home-use glucose monitoring device, fecal occult blood, and urine pregnancy test by visual color methods, as well as others will be reviewed.